Tukang Ojek Pengkolan

-Tukang Ojek Pengkolan popularly known as TOP: Tukang Ojek Pengkolan is an Indonesian television comedy series that airs on RCTI.
+Tukang Ojek Pengkolan is an Indonesian television comedy series that airs on RCTI.
 It premiered on 25 April 2015 and ranked as the longest running Indonesian television series as completing 3000 episodes in 2021.
-Produced by Aris Nugraha under MNC Pictures, it starred Andri Sulistiandri, Eza Yayang, and Furry Setya Raharja.
+Produced by Aris Nugraha under MNC Pictures, it starring Andri Sulistiandri, Eza Yayang, and Furry Setya Raharja.

 Plot

-In a village in the Rawa Bebek area, behind Jakarta's office buildings, live a married couple named Rojak and Tati.
+In a village located in the Rawa Bebek area, behind the office buildings of Jakarta, resides a married couple named Rojak and Tati.

-To earn a living, Rojak works as a motorcycle taxi driver based at the end of the entrance to the village.
-Together with two colleagues, Purnomo from Semarang and Sutisna from Sukabumi.
+Rojak makes a living as a motorcycle taxi driver at the village entrance, working alongside two colleagues: Purnomo from Semarang and Sutisna from Sukabumi.